 Tag: Fun Facts

-People often talk about "walking like an Egyptian", but ancient Egyptians definitely did not walk this way.
-Instead, this iconic pose comes from Egyptian art, and I'm here to tell you why.
+People often talk about “walking like an Egyptian”, but ancient Egyptians did not walk this way.
+Instead, the iconic pose comes from Egyptian art.

 A Skating and Art Fun Fact

-When Leonardo da Vinci painted his famous The Last Supper for the Santa Maria delle Grazie monastery in Milan, he used some cool tricks to make the painting seem to be part of the room itself.
-Leonardo da Vinci, The Last Supper, 1490s.
-Santa Maria delle Grazie, Milan.
-[Public Domain] via Wikimedia Commons.
-The Last… Continue reading A Matter of Perspective (a fun fact)
+When Leonardo da Vinci painted his famous The Last Supper fresco, he used some cool tricks to make the painting seem to be part of the room itself.

 The Minoan Bull Leaping Fresco